-At its core, the Barefoot Investor is a new-age way of saving money, using multiple bank accounts and automated transfers to move your money into different ‘buckets’ based on your financial goals.
+At its core, the Barefoot Investor is a new-age way of saving money by using multiple bank accounts and automated transfers to move your money into different ‘buckets’ based on your financial goals.
 It is designed to help you manage your money better by providing you with the tools to save, budget and invest with ease,

-But when I told my friend that I was going to be writing an article on the Barefoot Investor, she simply said:
+But when I told my friend that I was going to be writing an article on the Barefoot Investor, she just said:

 Is this a common occurrence for those who’ve read the book?

 If you feel a bit overwhelmed by all the different buckets and bank accounts, keep reading.
-I’m going to break down each bucket and bank account you need and how to use them.
+I will break down each bucket and bank account you need and how to use them.

 Your Money Mindset [How to Increase Your Savings ASAP]

-Before we dig into the details about the buckets and bank accounts, let’s quickly talk about your money mindset – the way you think about money, and what your financial priorities are.
+Before we dig into the details about the buckets and bank accounts, let’s quickly talk about your money mindset – how you think about money and your financial priorities.

 Why is this important?

 A positive mindset is important because, regardless of how simple the Barefoot Investor system is, it still requires work.
 You aren’t going to pay down all your debts, buy a home and retire wealthy with a brief period of effort.
-It’s going to take years of commitment in order to achieve your financial goals.
+It’s going to take years of commitment to achieve your financial goals.

-And there are going to be hard times, where you’ll be tempted to throw it all away and go back to the old way of doing things.
+There are going to be hard times when you’ll be tempted to throw it all away and go back to the old way of doing things.
 So you need to have a good reason why you’re doing this.